Constant Velocity (CV) Joints

 Rob responded - If they were OK, I'd bet they'll be OK for a long time to come -- if you can get a bit more grease into them easily, then go that way, but don't worry too much.
 They don't 'work' like a spinning bearing anyway -- just 'oscillate' slightly in use when the suspension works up and down.

 Rob wrote - Yesterday on the way to work I thought I was hearing a slight grumble from the left-rear of the bug.
 On the way home it was louder, and I was thinking "dry wheel bearing or slightly loose wheel bolts".
 It wasn't wheel bolts (easy to check) so last night I stated pulling things apart at the left rear wheel.
-I found all six allen-head bolts which hold the outer CV joint to the stub axle were loose - the obvious source of the grumble, and very strange since I've driven this car 13000 miles since I bought it, so why would they suddenly come loose, and only those 6 - the other three sets were fine.
+I found all six socket-head bolts which hold the outer CV joint to the stub axle were loose - the obvious source of the grumble, and very strange since I've driven this car 13000 miles since I bought it, so why would they suddenly come loose, and only those 6 - the other three sets were fine.

 Anyway, I didn't have enough time to completely remove the inner ball bearing (it's knocked out using a drift from the other side of the axle assembly) but the bearing cage and inner race for the outer bearing fall out easily, so that got a complete wash and re-pack, and the ball race got grease pushed through the balls as much as I could with a finger from the inside.
 Castrol LM (lithium) bearing grease.
 The CV joint had some grease on it but not really enough, but since I didn't have time in one evening to remove the complete shaft and the CV joints themselves (CV at both ends) I just repacked it with extra Moly grease (Castrol LMM - extreme pressure with Molybdenum Disulfide added).
 No noise from that area this morning, though I can still hear a tiny grumble from the back, which means the right side is in need too.
 So this weekend will be spent working on the other CV joints and right side wheel bearings.